onap/vnfrqts-requirements/docs/Chapter5.rst

 -  parameter\_merge\_strategies: Merge strategies for merging parameters and parameter defaults from the environment file.

-R-03324 The VNF Heat Orchestration Template **MUST** contain the following sections in the environment file:
+R-03324 The VNF Heat Orchestration Template **MUST** contain the "parameters" section in the environment file

--  parameters:

 Environment files for ONAP may contain the following sections: